How to Rebuild the Windows Search Index in Windows 11

 What happens when done?

-After you rebuild the Windows Search Index, your computer gets a fresh, updated list of all your files, making searches accurate and fast again.
+After rebuilding the Windows Search Index, your computer possesses a fresh, updated list of all files, restoring speed and accuracy to queries.

 How to rebuild the Windows Search Index

-You can manage your search settings through the main Settings menu.
-You can open this by pressing the Windows key + I on your keyboard or by clicking Start and selecting Settings.
+Search settings live inside the main Settings menu.
+Opening this area requires pressing the Win+I on the keyboard or clicking Start and choosing Settings.

 - Click on Privacy & security in the left menu.